richbl/taiga.io-scripts/README.md

 ##Some Taiga Scripts
-These are a set of bash scripts used to manage an Agile project management platform currently under development called [Taiga](http://taiga.io "Taiga project management platform").
+These is a set of bash scripts used to manage an Agile project management platform currently under development called [Taiga](http://taiga.io "Taiga project management platform").
 Though in beta, this web-based platform is stable and the RESTful API is thorough and responsive.

 These scripts are loosely organized into two categories: